Professor of French

 The French major at Hollins incorporates the rich cultural past of France and the French-speaking world, while bringing to light the tremendously dynamic present of all French-speaking peoples and cultures of the 21st century.
 By focusing on French language and cultural life, both historical and contemporary, on the global world, using literature, nonfiction, film, and a wide variety of multimedia strategies, our students are prepared to engage in the world as global citizens.

 The French major at Hollins strives to give students a strong foundation in all aspects of French language and culture.
-Students graduating with a major in French from Hollins will be able to express themselves articulately in oral and written French, understand and appreciate cultures and values of the French-speaking world, and exhibit analytical skills.
+Students graduating with a major in French from Hollins will be able to express themselves articulately in oral and written French, understand and appreciate cultures and values of the French-speaking world, and exhibit strong analytical skills.

 Hollins French majors are well prepared for careers in fields such as education, business, marketing, government, or tourism.
 Students will also have the solid academic background necessary for graduate school in French and international business, among other fields.
 An opportunity for internships reinforces the experiential side of the French major.
 A French major can complete her degree requirements by taking courses that focus on language and literature, or on business, international relations, and current events.
 Another track of study leads to certification to teach French at the secondary school level.